 How long has this social innovation been running?
 What impact has this project already had on the social challenge?

-Board Voice began this initiative having reviewed a study by The Federation of Community Social Services of BC.
+Board Voice began this initiative having reviewed a study by the Federation of Community Social Services of BC (FCSSBC).
 The implementation of a SPF in Alberta in 2013 was encouraging and the early efforts of the Alberta College of Social Workers in initiating a province-wide discussion, finally leading to government action was noted.
 It would take time for this big idea to take root in BC.

 Board Voice brought together a group of Vancouver agency boards of directors who drafted a statement outlining the idea and called on others to support the initiative.
 Speaking engagements with community social service agencies, municipalities, police departments and business organizations to gain their support followed.